bahrus/xtal-deco/README.md

 ## Adding behavior to the next element instance with xtal-deco

-xtal-deco provides a base class for adding behavior to the next sibling element -- "decorating" the element.
+xtal-deco provides a base class for adding behavior to the next sibling element -- "decorating" the element, via an [ES6 proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 The affected element can be a native DOM element, or a custom element instance.

-xtal-deco attaches an [ES6 proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) onto the next sibling element

 xtal-deco has a property, "actions" that allows for a "reactive" way of responding to property changes passed through via the proxy.